 Runner’s toenail is primarily caused by repeated stress on your toenails as you run.

-Rather than resulting from one acute misstep while you run, runner’s toenail or toenails falling off after running is typically because of the accumulated microtraumas your toe experiences during the gait cycle.
+Rather than resulting from one acute misstep while running or stubbing your toe, a runner’s toenail or toenails falling off after running is typically due to the accumulated microtraumas your toe experiences during the gait cycle.

-The most common toenails to fall off running or after running are the big toenail and the second toe’s toenail.
+The most common toenails that fall off are the big toe and second toenails.

 This is because they are usually the longest toes; therefore, these toenails are most likely to take the brunt of the force or trauma inflicted on the toenail during the running stride.